Open access policy

 - The submitted manuscript will go through initial screening of plagiarism by editorial manager using online plagiarism detection software.

-- The editor In-Chief will send the manuscript to one of the section editors for initial screening about the scope and content of the submitted manuscript.
+- The editor In-Chief with the assistance of editor In-Chief assistant will make the decisions about the scope and content of the submitted manuscript.

 - The manuscript will be reviewed by two `suitable experts in respective subject area.
 The reports of all the reviewers will be considered while deciding on acceptance/revision or rejection of a manuscript.